 Wall mount bike storage

-One of the most common types of indoor bike storage, the simple wall mount usually consists of hooks that are drilled or screwed into the wall.
-After they are secured tightly to the wall, you can hang your bike on them no problem.
+One of the most common types of indoor bike storage, the simple wall mount usually consists of hooks that screwed into the wall.
+They are either attached to a stud, masonry or a sheet of 3/8in ply across wall — which is bolted to studs.

 Wall mounts do come in a variety of shapes though with more elegant options also doubling up as shelves and attractive pieces of wall furniture.

-If your landlord or house owner forbids any drilling or screwing, then a less than permanent idea is required.
-More and more people are finding the answer in bike storage specific furniture.
+If your landlord or member of your household puts the kibosh on drilling, then you'll need something a bit less permanent.
+More and more people are finding the answer in bike storage-specific furniture.

-This wide ranging term is based around standalone shelving units that have bike slots or hanging spots built in.
-These not only store bikes but can store books, DVDs and other personal amenities.
+This wide-ranging term is based around standalone shelving units that have bike slots or hanging spots built-in.
+These not only store bikes but can store your helmet riding shoes and kit, or books, DVDs and other personal amenities.

 Freestanding bike storage stands

-If you own more than one bike or you live in a house of cyclists, then buying bike storage specific furniture may be a tad expensive and not very efficient.
-From cheaper freestanding storage units to more expensive tension-based freestanding racks that, like a pole, create tension between the floor and the ceiling to standalone.
+If you own more than one bike or you live in a house of cyclists, then buying bike storage-specific furniture may be a tad expensive and not very space-efficient.
+In this realm, there is everything from freestanding racks that don't touch the walls, to poles that create tension between the floor and ceiling.

 Pulley and winch systems